Mickey's PhilharMagic: Concert Hall

-Donald and the hat descend back into the magical whirlwind vortex from earlier.
-Donald gets sucked inside, exiting the Disney animated feature world, and finding himself back on stage, still in the whirlwind.
-Mickey returns, puts on the hat, and uses its powers to restore order.
+Donald and the hat descend back into the vortex, which returns them to the stage.
+Mickey returns, puts on the hat, and uses its powers to restore order, before sternly looking at Donald for disobeying his orders not to touch his hat.
 As Mickey finally conducts the orchestra, playing a reprise of the "Mickey Mouse March", the flute that Donald bullied earlier knocks Donald into a tuba.
 As a fitting end, the tuba launches Donald across the theater and into its back wall.
 Mickey takes a bow and signs off as the curtains close.
 Donald's rear, appearing as an animatronic, is shown stuck in the back wall before eventually falling through the hole.
 This is not shown in the Paris version.
 Instead, extended applause is heard and Minnie thanks the guests for coming to the show.